curvednebula/curvednebula.com/src/cropimage/README.md

 - **16:9 landscape** is suited to video thumbnails, presentations, and wide banners.
 - **3:4 portrait and 9:16 story** are useful for vertical photos and mobile content.

-The aspect ratio only controls the shape of the crop.
-Your result is exported using the original image pixels inside the selected area.
+The crop aspect ratio controls the shape of the selection.
+By default, your result uses the original pixels inside that selection.
+Enable **Resize output** when you need different output dimensions.

 ## Supported image formats